-Editors Retreat 2016 is already 3 weeks in the past and the mountaintop sensation, both literal and figurative, has no doubt begun to fade.
-Not to worry!
-This post will help attendees remember what the .
-And for those not able to attend and, perhaps, have their sights set on Editors Retreat 2017, this post is especially for you.
+Editors Retreat 2016 was a mountaintop experience, both literally and figuratively.
+For those who were not able to attend, and for those who have their sights set on Editors Retreat 2017, this post is especially for you.
 It's true, Editors Retreat is an exclusive event, but Premiere Bro is about to blow the lid of Editors Retreat with these 6 Reasons Editors Should Attend Editors Retreat.

 Video: Why Editors Should Go to Editors Retreat

 Watch this compilation of interviews with Editors Retreat attendees.
 Watch on YouTube for video navigation in the description.
 Go to Premiere Bro's Editors Retreat 2016 YouTube Playlist to watch the original interviews, as well as EDITORS RETREAT — Rise of the Premiere Pro Hero.